Consider the two storylines below:

 Consider Magic Leap, an augmented reality start-up, or Faraday Future, an electric car start-up.
 Both of them wrap their activity in a layer of mystery.
 Faraday Future, for example, has poached dozens of car executives from luxury car companies, and it recently announced a $1 billion factory in Nevada—but nobody knows what car they intend to produce.

 Choosing a storytelling strategy is a delicate exercise.
 If your competitors don’t enjoy a great public opinion, for example, a Brand vs. Goliath plot might be the way to go.
 If your start-up has the potential to disrupt an industry (and you are sure of it), the secret venture plot can be a good pick.

 These are just examples of narratives you can use to make your start-up more attractive and trigger interest.
 Have you used one of these strategies?
 Do you know of another one?
-Send me a tweet at @YouriSawerschel to get the conversation started.
+Don’t hesitate to drop me a line if you have experience with branding startups.